 The campaign also encourages organisations to remove the systemic practices and cultural reasons that generate and maintain pay inequality for some people of colour.

-Last year Dianne’s work was recognized by UN Women UK when she won the Grass Roots Campaigner Award.
+Last year Dianne’s work was recognised by UN Women UK when she won the Grass Roots Campaigner Award.
 She has produced research on the impact of the ethnicity pay gap for black women in 2022 and also contributed to two reports produced by the Fawcett Society.
 She is Managing Partner of Synergised Solutions, Non-Exec Director of Spktral and Director of Equilibrium Mediation Consulting.

 Here, Dianne discusses ethnicity pay disparity – a story she originally published through her LinkedIn network.